mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/indicator-array-1.md

 ---
 title: IndicatorArray<T> struct
-description: Defines the functionality of a fixed-sized unidimensional array of Indicator elements.
+description: "Defines the functionality of a fixed-sized unidimensional array of Indicator elements. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the functionality of a fixed-sized unidimensional array of Indicator elements.